Dannenberg Wind Oscillator

 The oscillator has only two control inputs: pitch and loudness.
 Loudness controls both amplitude and brightness.
 When loudness is zero the oscillator is silent.

-Each instrument’s formant can be shifted higher or lower by as much as an octave.
-Shifting a formant higher makes an instrument shorter and shifting it lower makes it longer.
+Each instrument’s range can be shifted higher or lower by as much as an octave.
+Shifting a range higher makes an instrument shorter and shifting it lower makes it longer.

 The audio clip uses the trumpet wavetable and was recorded directly from the oscillator’s output.
 Its pitch and loudness were driven by a breath controller, envelope generators, and LFOs.